Can You Buy a Home in NYC Without a Credit Check?

 Federal Housing Administration (FHA)

 FHA Loans were created as an alternative to conventional loans.
-The FHA doesn’t actually make the loans themselves.
+The FHA doesn't make the loans themselves.

 Federal Housing Administration Pros & Cons